kyphan38/web/assets/docs/study/vault/7-compare-and-configure-secret-engines.md

 - Permanent deletion (KV v2)
   - Use destroy to remove data irreversibly (restorable only via Vault/Consul backup)

-## Encrypting Data with the Transit Secrets Engine
+## Encrypting Data With the Transit Secrets Engine

 Challenges with enterprise encryption